The project is led by Georgina Brewis and Angela Ellis Paine supported by a Stakeholder Advisory Board.

 - Professor Irene Hardill, Professor of Public Policy at Northumbria University.

-- Hannah Jones, Sector Development Team, TNA
+- Kathryn Preston, Charities, Sector Development Team, TNA